Main Navigation

 Path to lifelong impact

 A Bachelor of Social Work equips you with the skills to drive meaningful change in clinical settings, community organizations, and beyond.
-For those looking to specialize further, pursuing an MSW opens doors to advanced practice roles and leadership opportunities.
+For those looking to specialize further, pursuing an M.S.W. opens doors to advanced practice roles and leadership opportunities.

 Curriculum Open Accordion